 Sleep apnea affects upwards of 4% of the population and impacts people of all ages.
 As we age, sleep apnea starts to affect more and more of the population as much as 20% of those over age 60.

 If you experience bouts of uneven breathing that disturbs your sleep during the night or get complaints regarding your frequent loud snoring or wake up with dry mouth or a sore throat, then you just might have sleep apnea.

 In this post, we’ll get into more about what sleep apnea is as well as treatment options.
-But we’ll also get into sleep apnea cures without a CPAP; the most common, if an uncomfortable way of dealing with it.
+But we’ll also get into sleep apnea cures without a CPAP.
+That way you can sleep and breath easier without being uncomfortably attached to a machine.